 Ira Davis was probably struck by the widow’s recollection that her husband had stood guard over André at West Point, because his own father, Moses Davis, had served at West Point and had also stood guard over André.
 We know this because we have a pension file for Moses Davis, documenting his service in the Lexington Alarm, his participation in the Siege of Boston and his later service in the Continental Army.

 No such pension file for Peter Hunter survives, probably because documentation of his service consistent with pension regulations could not be produced.
-Based on his widow’s recollections, Davis would have been able to draft an acceptable declaration, but Connecticut officials would have been hard pressed to confirm his service.
+Based on his widow’s recollections, Thomas would have been able to draft a declaration, but Connecticut officials would have been hard pressed to confirm his service.

 The evidence is too thin to know what happened to her case.
 Perhaps she died before submitting a pension application.
 Perhaps Thomas, as her agent, advised her that they lacked the documentation needed for a successful application, and she gave up.
 Compiling the evidence required to secure a pension was daunting to most veterans, and even more difficult for widows.
 It was far more challenging for African-American veterans and their widows, who were required to produce the same kinds of official evidence as their white peers, but for whom such evidence was often unavailable or very difficult to secure.